Multistage Hierarchical Capture-Recapture Models: Discussion

-Using a recursive implementation, we showed how to fit these respecified CR models in two stages.
+Using a recursive implementation, we showed how to fit CR models in two stages.
 The first computing stage fits a zero-truncated CR model to the observed data (of dimension $n$ only).
 We then resample the first-stage output based on a secondary algorithm that assimilates the sample size information $n$.
 For MCMC specifically, calculating the necessary ratios in the second stage can be a computing bottleneck because it requires numerical integration.
 However, we can accelerate the second computing stage substantially by evaluating the components in parallel between stages.
-Thus, the first-stage only involves $n$ observations, the intermediate parallel computing scales with the number of available cores, and the second stage only requires a look-up table to compute the necessary ratios.
+Thus, the first-stage only involves $n$ observations, the intermediate parallel computation scales with the number of available cores, and the second stage only requires a look-up table to compute the necessary ratios.
 Inference for abundance $N$ can be obtained after model fitting, where the undetected number of individuals $N_0$ is sampled from its full-conditional distribution.
 This final step can also be parallelized to reduce computation time.

-Our application of recursive computing techniques to fit CR models aligns well with other recent developments in CR research, including multiple imputation and the explicit consideration of ancillarity in these types of models \citep{worthington2015analysing,schofield201650}.
-In fact, a promising area of future research should seek to formally connect the ancillarity concepts with recursive computing strategies.
-Our approach reduces the dimension associated with the state-space in hierarchical CR models by performing computation sequentially where the first stage is conditioned on observed data only and the second stage marginalizes over the augmented individuals in the superpopulation.
+Our application of recursive computing techniques to fit CR models aligns well with other recent developments, including multiple imputation and the explicit consideration of ancillarity in these types of models \citep{worthington2015analysing,schofield201650}.
+A promising area of future research should seek to formally connect the ancillarity concepts with recursive computing strategies.
 Our approach also aligns well with other calls for Rao-Blackwellization (i.e., marginalization) in the Bayesian implementation of CR models \citep[e.g.,][]{yackulic2020need}.
-One additional benefit of the multi-stage computing approach to implementing these models is that the first computing stage can be performed using automatic Bayesian software that may incorporate adaptive tuning techniques and alleviate the need for supervised MCMC algorithms altogether.
+One additional benefit of the multistage computing approach to implementing these models is that the first computing stage can be performed using automatic Bayesian software that may incorporate adaptive tuning techniques and alleviate the need for supervised MCMC algorithms altogether.